evandor/skysail-wiki/README.md

 * **HTML Rendering** \(Template Engine\)
 * and - **calling other APIs**

-A skysail backend does not only serve JSON to be used with some client, it creates a web GUI so that you can actually use and validate your implementation with a browser only.
+A skysail backend does not only serve JSON to be used by some client, it creates a web GUI so that you can actually use and validate your implementation directly with a browser.

 Now, let's explain the main buzz-words from the definition above: